clojure-emacs/inf-clojure/README.md

 this.
 For instance: `C-u C-c C-v` will ask for the symbol you want to show the docstring for.

+You can use `M-x inf-clojure-connect` to connect to a running socket-repl.
+You will be prompted for host and port.

 ## REPL Type

 An `inf-clojure` REPL can be of different types: Clojure, ClojureScript, Lumo and Planck are all potentially valid options.